South Korea LNG market report

 Table of contents

-• Inter-fuel competition, power sector policies and energy transition commitments are the primary drivers of South Korea’s LNG demand outlook
+- Inter-fuel competition in the power sector, energy transition commitments and a mature economy are the primary drivers of South Korea’s LNG demand outlook

-• South Korean energy policy is changing but has remained supportive of gas and LNG over recent years
+- South Korea’s energy policy is evolving amid political leadership change, which has remained supportive of gas and LNG till 2030

-• As long-term contracts expire from the mid-2020s, we expect buyers will be in the market for new deals, as energy security remains a primary concern for South Korea
+- As long-term contracts expire from mid-2020s, Korean buyers are looking to sign new term contracts as LNG supply security remains a primary concern for South Korea in the absence of other gas supply options

 Tables and charts